anirudh23122/Nike-project/README.md

 # Nike-project
-This includes a project involving cloning nike website using html and css
+This includes a project involving cloning nike website using html and css. fun!
+Author - Anirudh sharma